vignesh69420/mcp-server-kubernetes/README.md

 1. kubectl installed and in your PATH
 2. A valid kubeconfig file with contexts configured
-3. Access to a Kubernetes cluster configured for kubectl (e.g. minikube Rancher Desktop GKE etc.)
+3. Access to a Kubernetes cluster configured for kubectl (e.g. minikube, Rancher Desktop, GKE, etc.)
 4. Helm v3 installed and in your PATH (no Tiller required)

 You can verify your connection by asking Claude to list your pods or create a test deployment.